-“The best thing you can do for the car is be a robot and take the emotion out of it,” Bruno says.
+“The best thing you can do for the car is be a robot and take the emotion out of it,” Massel says.
 “In situations where things are going wrong you don’t have to think about [your routine].

-At the race 10 years ago Bruno believes he was more confident.
+At the race 10 years ago Massel believes he was more confident.
 Leading up to that race he had several near misses and felt as if the 2009 Heartland Nationals were a win waiting to happen.
 Now he was in position to claim victory at the same event for the third time (2009, 2012), but the lack of wheel time had taken a toll on him.
 Facing a 45 minute mad dash to fix the tranny and get the car ready for a chance at victory, it seemed all would be for nothing.

-Bruno and his dragster launched off the line with 3.4 Gs and hit 206 MPH in 6.4 seconds on its way to victory.
+Massel and his dragster launched off the line with 3.4 Gs and hit 206 MPH in 6.4 seconds on its way to victory.

 “After a year of missing badly, you start second guessing yourself,” Massel says.
 “So this race was reaffirming I can still get it done, I can still put a car together, I can still go out and win.”